93metra/93metra/README.md

-# Yo👋, I’m Artem!
+# Hey, I’m Artem!

-Frontend dev based in Spain 🌴 (originally repping Russia).
-I’m all about crafting clean, modern, and fire web apps that not only look slick but also hit smooth UX vibes.
-My go-to stack?
-React, Next.js, JavaScript (ES6+), TypeScript, and CSS —basically, the tools to keep things snappy and sharp.
+Frontend developer based in Spain.
+I work with React, Next.js, JavaScript (ES6+), TypeScript, and CSS — focused on modern UI and solid UX.

-I’m also dabbling in backend basics rn, just leveling up my full-stack game 💻.
-Oh, and I’m kinda into crypto projects too—exploring decentralized apps and blockchain tech is def on my radar ✨.

-When I’m not grinding code, you’ll probs catch me geeking out over new frameworks, contributing to open-source, or sipping coffee ☕ while brainstorming my next big idea.
-Always down to collaborate or just vibe about tech, travel, or whatever’s good!

-Let’s link up and build something epic together! 🚀
+Learning backend fundamentals and exploring decentralized apps and blockchain tech.

+I enjoy trying out new frameworks, contributing to open source, and building cool projects.
+Open to collaboration.

 ## 🛠 Few of my Pet Projects: